mmisecius/monstarlab/README.md

     gradlew clean build docker

-this assembles the application and creates a docker images.
+this assembles the application and creates a docker image.
 To start the whole 'system' use attached _docker-compose_ file by executing of the following command

     docker-compose up